 May we always be free to celebrate daily the Divine Liturgy of Saint John Chrysostom!

-Saint John Chrysostom, intercede with Christ for our freedom!
+Saint John Chrysostom, intercede with Christ for our freedom to worship Him!